thacuber2a03/miniscript-c/README.md

 Unlike the [official implementations](https://github.com/joestrout/miniscript), this one uses a stack-based virtual machine instead of three-argument code, and the files are structured á la Lox (and mainly because I didn't want to deal with register allocation haha).

 The implementation is not yet ready, but it's stored here for backup reasons and for the interested.

+## Current progress

+- Strings, numbers and null
+- Local variables
+- If statements